camow7/embedded-angular/README.md

 You can find useful instructions on flashing your Raspberry Pi [here](https://www.raspberrypi.org/documentation/installation/installing-images/).
 You will also need to flash your arduino with the `arduino-code/serial-echo.ino`.
 There's a good tutorial [here](https://www.arduino.cc/en/main/howto) on how to flash an Arduino with code.

-Plug your Arduino's USB into the Raspberry Pi's USB port and you're ready to configure your ports.
-Jump to the config section.
+Plug your Arduino's USB into the Raspberry Pi's USB port and you're ready to use the app.

+**NOTE**: If you want to setup up an existing Pi see the **Setting up your Pi from Scratch** section.
 ## Setting up Your Pi from Scratch
 If you want to setup your Raspberry Pi yourself or are already running a Raspberry Pi image and want to add this project to it then just follow these steps or pick and choose the steps you need.
 ### Setup your Pi OS